Property (T) and Poincar\'e duality in dimension three: Hyperbolicity and expansion

 \subsection{Hyperbolicity to nonexpansion}

-In this section, we show that hyperbolic groups cannot be homological expanders.
+In this section, we show that residually finite hyperbolic groups cannot be homological expanders.
+The basic idea in this section is that the shortest homotopically essential loop is contained in a large tube, which forces any filling to be very large.

-In this section, make the 1-skeleton of a 2-complex a metric space by assigning length one to every edge and then taking the path metric.
-For $R\in\Z$, the cellular radius $R$ neighborhood of a subset of the 1-skeleton is the full subcomplex spanned by the radius $R$ neighborhood in the 1-skeleton, using its path metric.
-In particular, a 2-cell $D$ is contained in the radius $R$ neighborhood of a point $x$ if and only if every vertex in the boundary of $D$ is within radius $R$ of $x$ in the path metric on the 1-skeleton.
-We first recall a lemma on the behavior of geodesics in $\delta$-hyperbolic space.
+We work in this section with polyhedral cell complexes.
+Make the 1-skeleton of such a 2-complex a metric space by assigning length one to every edge and then taking the path metric.
+For a positive integer $R$, the cellular radius $R$ neighborhood of a subset $Y$ of the 1-skeleton is the full subcomplex spanned by all vertices distance at most $R$ from $Y$ in the 1-skeleton's path metric.
+In particular, a 2-cell $\sigma$ is contained in the radius $R$ neighborhood of a point $x$ if and only if every vertex in the boundary of $\sigma$ is within radius $R$ of $x$ in the path metric on the 1-skeleton.
+Let $x$ be a vertex and $\cB$ the radius $R$ cellular neighborhood of $x.$ Define the boundary of $\cB$, denoted $\d \cB$, to be full subcomplex spanned by vertices that are in $\cB$ but are also contained in cells not in $\cB.$